Stock Analysis · Keysight Technologies Inc (KEYS)

 Overview

-Keysight Technologies Inc. designs and sells electronic test and measurement equipment and software.
-In simple terms, it provides the tools engineers use to design, test, and troubleshoot complex electronics.
-These tools are used across areas like wireless communications (including 5G/6G), data centers and high-speed digital systems, semiconductors, aerospace and defense, automotive electronics, and general industrial applications.
+Keysight Technologies Inc. (KEYS) designs and sells electronic test and measurement equipment and related software.
+In simple terms, it provides the tools that engineers use to design, validate, and troubleshoot advanced electronics—such as wireless networks, data centers, semiconductor chips, aerospace/defense systems, and automotive electronics.

 Key Figures